MakeMagazinDE/GRBLize/README.md

 Executable for Windows XP/7/8 in folder **[/bin](https://github.com/heise/GRBLize/tree/master/bin)**.
 No Installation required, but configuration file "default.job" and example plot files must be placed in same folder.
 Please see article in **[c't Hacks 4/2014](http://shop.heise.de/katalog/ct-hacks-4-2014)** for usage.

-Made with Delphi 2005 PE.
+Version in Master branch made with Delphi 2005 PE.
 Sources to be compiled with Borland Delphi 2005 Personal Edition (and up) for those interested in improving it.
 GRBLize uses ftdiclass component from Michael "Zipplet" Nixon, Clipper library by Angus Johnson and GLscene OpenGL component.

 Borland Delphi 2005 Personal Edition was downloadable for free some time ago, also included on some computer magazine CDs/DVDs as on c't 13/2005.
 It should be still available for free on http://delphi.developpez.com/delphi2005/